ppkgtmm/hotel-bookings-etl/README.md

 # hotel bookings etl

+Holiyay Inn is an imaginary hotel with in-house website for making online reservations.
+Holiyay Inn plans to analyse data collected through the in-house website to monitor how well the business is functioning.
+To help Holiday Inn in analysis

+Repo of data engineering project that utilizes synthetic data prepared based on data modeling, change data capture configuration, data streaming, data processing logic development and testing
+## Problem statement
-Repo of data engineering project that involves synthetic data source preparation, data modeling, change data capture configuration, data streaming, data processing logic development and testing
+Repo of data engineering project that utilizes synthetic data prepared based on , data modeling, change data capture configuration, data streaming, data processing logic development and testing

 ## Data source
 Required data attributes were determined based on possible functionalities of hotel booking websites.
 Few constraints are also enforced for such websites for simplicity of project